NCoS halts drug smuggling attempt at Kuje Prisons

 By Omeiza Ajayi

-ABUJA: The Nigerian Correctional Service NCoS, Federal Capital Territory FCT Command, has foiled an attempt to smuggle suspected psychoactive drugs into the Medium Security Custodial Centre MSCC, Kuje.
+ABUJA—The Nigerian Correctional Service, NCoS, Federal Capital Territory, FCT, Command, has foiled an attempt to smuggle suspected psychoactive drugs into the Medium Security prison, Kuje.

-A statement signed by the Command’s Public Relations Officer, DSC Adamu Samson Duza, said the incident occurred on Saturday around 12:45pm when a visitor, identified as Njimogu Ikedi, tried to sneak in substances concealed in his clothing.
+A statement by the Command’s Public Relations Officer, Adamu Duza, said the incident occurred on Saturday about 12:45p.m., when a visitor, identified as Njimogu Ikedi, tried to sneak in substances concealed in his clothing.

-However, the contraband was detected during a routine search by officers on duty.
+However, the drug was detected during a routine search by officers on duty.

-The Controller of Corrections, FCT Command, Christopher Peter Jen, immediately ordered the suspect’s arrest and directed that he be handed over to the National Drug Law Enforcement Agency NDLEA for further investigation and prosecution.
+The Controller of Corrections, FCT Command, Christopher Jen, immediately ordered the suspect’s arrest and directed that he be handed over to the National Drug Law Enforcement Agency, NDLEA, for further investigation and prosecution.

-Jen warned visitors against attempting to smuggle illicit substances into custodial centres, stressing that such schemes would always be uncovered by vigilant personnel.

-He also urged members of the public to support the Service’s efforts to reform and rehabilitate offenders in order to enhance public safety.

 Disclaimer